lejeanbaptiste/lejeanbaptiste/packages/validator/README.md

 ### How To use JSDOM on LEAF-Writer Validator Web Worker

-A browserified and fixed version of jsdom (v.
-16.6.0) is already in place on the web workers folder `/src/lib/jsdom`
+A browserified version of jsdom (v20.0.0) is already in place on the web workers folder `/src/lib/jsdom`

 If the file needs to be updated or regenerated, follow these steps: